ernestogutierrez/csharp9-demos/README.md

-# csharp9-demos
+# C# 9 Demo Applications

-Demo applications using C# 9
+This repository contains some demo applications using features from C# 9